MatthiasLHK/CS2101UG/docs/index.md

  * The index **must be a positive integer** 1, 2, 3...

  Example(s):
- * `archivemodule 1` Archives the first module in the displayed list.
+ * `archivemodule 1` archives the first module in the displayed list.

 Expected Outcome: